qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 The analysis is done by using the template :ref:`FMEA_templates` on the feature or component architectural diagrams using a diagram specific applied fault model <:need:`gd_guidl__fault_models`>.
 Apply the fault model to the diagram and document the results in the template.
-If a fault model is not applicable, fill in a short remark in the violation cause that it's not applicable.
-So it could be shown that the analysis was done and no fault model is applicable.
+Use the content of the document :need:`doc__feature_name_dfa`, :need:`doc__feature_name_fmea`, :need:`doc__component_name_dfa`, :need:`doc__component_name_fmea` to describe e.g. why a fault model is not applicable for the diagram.

-The analysis considers single faults that can mitigate a safety requirement.
+The FMEA considers single faults that can mitigate a safety requirement.

 **Steps:**

-* For each dynamic diagram, assign the faults by ID from the fault model and document it as a sphinx-needs directive.
+* For each dynamic diagram, assign the faults by ID from the applicable fault model and document it as a sphinx-needs directive.
 * Document the resulting failure mode and effect and link to a safety requirement that mitigates the violation.
 * Document safety mitigation to avoid or control the failure.
 If it can't be shown that a element is completely deterministic and testable, an additional safety mechanisms is needed.
 * The attributes of the template are described in :ref:`process_requirements_safety_analysis_attributes`.